 Marie Bukowski began her art studies at Carnegie Mellon University where she received her Bachelor of Fine Arts with a double major in Painting and 19th Century German Literature and a double minor in Printmaking and Linguistics & Rhetoric in 1992.
 She received her Certificate in Art History and Polish language from the Jagiellonian University in Krakow, Poland in 1999.
 Bukowski went on to receive her Master of Fine Arts with Honors with a double degree in Painting and Printmaking in 2000 from the University of Pennsylvania.
 Upon receiving her MFA, Bukowski took a position in the School of Art at Louisiana Tech University where she was Professor of Art, Graduate Program Coordinator, and BFA Studio Program Coordinator for 13 years.
-She is currently the Director of the School of Art and Design at Southern Illinois University Carbondale.
+She served as the Director of the School of Art and Design at Southern Illinois University Carbondale for 4 years and is currently the Director of the School of Art at Kent State University.

 Bukowski is represented by Cole Pratt Gallery in New Orleans, Louisiana and Stowarzyszenie Miedzynarodowe Triennale Grafiki in Krakow, Poland.